 - We have lots of game pages that are in desperate need of more information.
 If you know your way around some of these games, help us out by telling us how to play or what to expect.
 We also have many pages that still need to be made.

-- We are always on the lookout for high quailty, unmarked, genuine game media scans.
+- We are always on the lookout for high quality, unmarked, genuine game media scans.
 If you notice a poor quality or missing scan of a game you have, please help by making a scan and replacing the bad one.
-You can use our scan tracker to track our progress.

-- Log on to BadnikNET (irc://irc.badnik.net) and join #sega, our dedicated IRC channel
+- Log on to Discord and join #sega and #wiki-talk, our dedicated channels.

 - From another country or speak another language?
-Help us by providing otherwise difficult-to-get information about Sega in mainland Europe, Asia, Africa, and South America, or by translating texts from Japanese.
+Help us by providing otherwise difficult-to-get information about Sega in mainland Europe, Asia, Africa, and South America, or by translating texts.